markziemann/rnaseq_pipeline/README.md

 mark.ziemann@gmail.com

-This script is an attempt to authomate some of the steps we routinely use in RNA-seq analysis including:
+This script (rnaseq_allinone.sh) is an attempt to automate some of the steps we routinely use in RNA-seq analysis
+including:
 - Download fastq.gz files from service provider
 - Perform quality trimming
 - Download and index the genome for analysis with STAR mapper